-All students will be evaluated at the end of each semester to determine if they are meeting the standards listed above.
+All students, regardless if they are Title IV or non-Title IV recipients, will be evaluated at the end of each semester to determine if they are meeting the standards listed above.
 If you have attempted less than 12 units at RCCD, then you will be required to maintain a 1.5 Cumulative GPA and must complete 50% of the courses you attempt to maintain SAP.
 Once you have attempted 12 or more units, you will be held to the standard as explained above.